entelecheia/lecture/_sources/lectures/llms/q-learning/index.md

 ## Conclusion

-In summary, the development and refinement of Large Language Models (LLMs) through advanced training strategies, such as the incorporation of Q\*-Learning, signify a major leap in AI capabilities.
+In summary, the development and refinement of Large Language Models (LLMs) through advanced training strategies, such as the incorporation of Q-Learning, signify a major leap in AI capabilities.
 These models, inspired by the mechanisms of AlphaGo and enhanced with sophisticated techniques like Process-Supervised Reward Models and Graph of Thoughts, are poised to revolutionize how AI understands and interacts with human language.
 However, this journey is not without its challenges, including ethical considerations, computational demands, and the need for bias mitigation.
 Looking forward, the potential of LLMs is vast, offering transformative possibilities in numerous domains, provided these challenges are thoughtfully addressed.

 ## References and Further Reading